initpy/go-book/slices.rst

 .. code-block:: go
     :linenos:

-    //declare an array of 10 bytes (ASCII characters).
-Remember: byte is uint8 var ar [10]byte {'a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j'}
+    // Declare an array of 10 bytes (ASCII characters).
+Remember: byte is uint8. var array [10]byte {'a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j'}

-    //declare a and b as slice of bytes var a,b []byte
+    // Declare a and b as slice of bytes var a_slice,b_slice []byte

-    //make the slice "a" refer to a "portion" of "ar". a = ar[2:5] //a is a portion of ar that contains: ar[2], ar[3] and ar[4]
+    // Make the slice "a_slice" refer to a "portion" of "array". a_slice = array[2:5]
+    // a_slice is now a portion of array that contains: array[2], array[3] and array[4]

-    //make the slice "b" refer to another "portion" of "ar". b = ar[3:5] //b is a portion of ar that contains: ar[3], ar[4]
+    // Make the slice "b_slice" refer to another "portion" of "array". b_slice = array[3:5]
+    // b_slice is now a portion of array that contains: array[3], array[4]

 .. graphviz::